'You have broken this family': Life imprisonment for man who used machete to kill Auckland church bell-ringer for suspected affair

 Vea began to suspect the bell-ringer was having an affair with his wife, Veisinia Vea, in November last year.

-Vea had discovered sexual messages sent to his wife from Liuasi, who was married himself.
+Vea had discovered sexual text messages sent to his wife from Liuasi, who was married himself.

-Court documents show Liuasi and Vea's wife were engaged in "flirtatious text communications" and would meet at Liuasi's house on the church grounds.

 Vea confronted the pair over the messages several times.